OWASP/www-project-operational-technology-top-10/index.md

 - [Example OT Architectures](/docs/ot-architectures.md)
 - [Differences between OT and IT](/docs/ot-vs-it.md)

+Focus: are we focusing builders, defenders or attackers?
+Different classification: Operators/Integrators/Vendors

 # The OWASP OT Top 10

 - [How were the OT Top 10 created](/docs/methodology.md)